Michael is a partner in the litigation team.

 Michael trained at Russell-Cooke and qualified as a solicitor in March 2013.
 He became a partner in 2019.

-- Solicitors Regulation Authority v Day, Malik, Crowther & Leigh Day (a firm) (SDT Case No 11502-2016) – acted for the SRA in complex and high-profile disciplinary proceedings arising from the Al-Sweady Inquiry and claims of unlawful killing and torture by British troops in Iraq, involving 20 allegations of professional misconduct including dishonesty.
+- Solicitors Regulation Authority v Leigh Day EWHC 2726 (Admin) – acted for the SRA in complex and high-profile disciplinary proceedings and related appeal arising from the Al-Sweady Inquiry and claims of unlawful killing and torture by British troops in Iraq, involving 20 allegations of professional misconduct including dishonesty.
 The substantive hearing took place over seven weeks in April – June 2017.
-The Respondents’ unsuccessful costs application was heard in November 2017.
-The SRA is appealing to the Administrative Court.
+The Respondents' unsuccessful costs application was heard in November 2017.
+The SRA's appeal was heard by the Administrative Court in summer 2018

-- Solicitors Regulation Authority v Libby EWHC 973 (Admin)- acting for the SRA in Solicitors Disciplinary Tribunal (SDT) proceedings (SDT Case No 11433-2015) and the SRA’s subsequent successful appeal before the Divisional Court, which found that the level of carelessness displayed by the respondent was such as to undermine public trust in the profession
+- Solicitors Regulation Authority v Libby EWHC 973 (Admin) – acting for the SRA in Solicitors Disciplinary Tribunal (SDT) proceedings and the SRA's subsequent successful appeal before the Divisional Court, which found that the level of carelessness displayed by the respondent was such as to undermine public trust in the profession

 - Williams v Architects Registration Board (ARB) EWHC 1904 (Admin) – acting for ARB in successfully defending an appeal in the Administrative Court against a decision of ARB's Professional Conduct Committee to erase an architect from the register on the basis of his criminal conviction for dishonestly making a false statement to obtain benefit

-- Solicitors Regulation Authority v Gibbins, Dean and Klimkowski (SDT Case No 11386-2015) - acting for the SRA in SDT proceedings which resulted in the three respondents being struck off the Roll following a 10 day hearing in May 2016
+- Solicitors Regulation Authority v Gibbins, Dean and Klimkowski – acting for the SRA in SDT proceedings which resulted in the three respondents being struck off the Roll following a 10 day hearing in May 2016

 - The Law Society (Solicitors Regulation Authority) EWHC 166 (Ch) – application in the Chancery Division to clarify the scope of the SRA's powers to destroy documents held following interventions into solicitors firms, enabling the SRA to destroy 1.5 million files saving £344,000 per annum in storage costs